 A safe room is a secure room in your home that you can retreat to in case of a home invasion.
 The idea is to stay there until the intruders leave.

-Daisy Eli of The Organic Prepper wrote an excellent guide on how to build a safe room in your house or apartment, which you can read here.
+Daisy Luther of The Organic Prepper wrote an excellent guide on how to build a safe room in your house or apartment, which you can read here.

 9. Get a Decoy Safe

 This is a clever idea that I heard and implemented several years ago.

 In my bedroom closet is a small, cheap safe filled with fake jewelry, a small amount of cash, and some important-looking documents.
 It’s very easy to spot, and that’s intentional.
 My hope is that if an intruder is searching my place for valuables, they’ll spot the safe, think they hit the jackpot, then take it and leave.

 My real safe is much heavier and much more difficult to find.

 Man’s best friend is also one of your home’s best defenses.
 With superb hearing and scent detection, defensive dogs such as German Shepherds, Rottweilers, and several other breeds will alert you if someone is trying to break in.
 And odds are, once the would-be burglar hears the large, barking dog inside, he’ll move on to a different house.